Ying11231/Ying11231.github.io/_pages/about.md

 # 🔥 News
 - *2022.07*: I join Zhejiang Lab as a research intern, and will mainly delicate myself to AI appilications of cell images. 🔬🧫
 - *2022.07*: 🎉🎉 One paper is accepted by ECCV 2022!
-- *2021.06*: Time to say goodbye to Yanqi Lake campus of UCAS, a place full of good memories. 😢
-- *2021.07*: 👨‍🎓👨‍🎓 I get my bachelor’s degree with honors!
+- *2021.07*: 👨‍🎓👨‍🎓 I get my bachelor’s degree as an outstanding graduate!
-- *2021.03*: I join C2VR-Lab @ SIAT as a research assistant and will spend my last undergraduate time here.
+- *2021.03*: I join CV2R-Lab @ SIAT as a research assistant and will spend my last undergraduate time here.
 - *2020.10*: 🎉🎉 I acquire a qualification of postgraduate recommendation, and decide to pursue my master’s degree in UCAS!
 - *2020.09*: 🎉🎉 I am awarded a national scholarship!
 - *2019.05*: 🥈🥈 We win the second prize of CN-ROBOCON after one-year's preparation.
 Thanks all my teammates! 🤖️